September 11, 2020

-Despite a strong push to make mental and behavioral healthcare more accessible, insurance companies are fighting back, finding loopholes in coverage laws and strategic tactics to ensure facilities aren’t getting the reimbursement they need.
+Despite a strong push to make behavioral healthcare more accessible, insurance companies are fighting back, finding loopholes in coverage laws and strategic tactics to ensure behavioral health facilities aren’t getting the reimbursement they need.

 When facilities are out-of-network and don’t know what their reimbursement rates are and patients aren’t always able to pay their entire portion, facilities can end up treating a patient at a loss.
 As a result, some behavioral health facilities are shutting down and patients are losing out on treatments that could potentially save their lives.

-Aside from total mental and behavioral health care reform, there is one solution that is fully attainable to facilities: leveraging technology and aggregated data.
+Aside from a total reform of the behavioral healthcare industry, there is one solution that is fully attainable to facilities: leveraging technology and aggregated data.

 In this article, we’ll discuss at length how to use data to avoid financial trouble.
 First, though, it’s important to know how insurance works with facilities.